tdlib/td/example/java/README.md

 java -Djava.library.path=. org/drinkless/tdlib/example/Example
 ```

+If you get "Could NOT find JNI ..." error from CMake, you need to specify to CMake path to the installed JDK, for example, "-DJAVA_HOME=/usr/lib/jvm/java-8-oracle/".

-If you get java.lang.UnsatisfiedLinkError with "Can't find dependent libraries" you may also need to copy some dependent shared libraries to bin/.
+If you get java.lang.UnsatisfiedLinkError with "Can't find dependent libraries", you may also need to copy some dependent shared libraries to bin/.